|Nutrition Facts (per serving)|

 |Vitamin C 2mg||11%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Rumaki is a popular party appetizer, probably of Hawaiian origin, which goes back to the mid 20th century.
-The first known reference was on the 1941 menu of the restaurant, Don the Beachcomber.
+Rumaki is a popular party appetizer that probably originated in Polynesian restaurants.
+The rumaki goes back to the mid 20th century; one of the first known print references was, purportedly, on the 1941 menu of the restaurant, Don the Beachcomber.

-Sliced water chestnuts are sandwiched in a chicken liver and bacon wrapping.
-The wrapped chicken livers are marinated in an easy mixture of soy sauce and spices.
+Rumaki appetizers are typically put together with marinated chicken livers, water chestnuts, and bacon.
+The wrapped chicken livers are marinated in an easy mixture of soy sauce and spices, and then they are.
 Feel free to use whole unsliced chicken livers.

 Don't like chicken livers?
 Take a look at the possible variations below the recipe.

 2 (8-ounce) cans water chestnuts, drained and sliced